miking-lang/miking-dppl/treeppl/doc/Developer.md

 cd stdlib; export MCORE_STDLIB=`pwd`; cd ..;
 ```

-TreePPL itself is not a stand-alone package, but rather it is a part of `miking-dppl`, and it is found under the `treeppl/` directory of that package.
+TreePPL itself is not a stand-alone package (2022-09-30), but rather it is a part of `miking-dppl`, and it is found under the `treeppl/` directory.
 The installation of `miking-dppl` has several steps.
-First, you  install CorePPL, which is an intermediate language, to which all TreePPL programs compile to.
+First, you  install CorePPL, which is an intermediate level probabilistic programming language, to which all TreePPL programs compile to.
+[MCore](https://miking.org/docs/miking#mcore) itself consists of two components: MExpr, which is an MCore expression, and MLang, which is a language for defining languages.
+CorePPL can be thought of a probabilistic extension of the base Miking language, MCore.
 From the `miking-dppl` directory you issue:

 ```